 ‘Cash’ assets are assets which can be easily converted (sold) to cash.
 For example: stocks, bonds, certificates of deposit, cash in the bank

-You may have a lot of ther assets such as your car, boat, coin collection, business or investment property but because these can NOT be easily turned to cash immigration will not accept them as alternatives to annual income.
+You may have a lot other assets such as your car, boat, coin collection, business or investment property but because these can NOT be easily turned to cash immigration will not accept them as alternatives to annual income.

 The one exception to an asset that is hard to convert, but CAN be counted is your home.
 If the market value of your home is higher than your mortgage you may use the equity just like a cash asset.

 $5 cash assets is the equivalent of $1 annual income

 For example, if your household is just you and your new spouse, you need to have $21,138 annual income, but if you have no income, BUT do have cash assets, you would need to have

 $21,138 times 5 or $105,690 of cash assets to qualify.

 Alternatively a combination of income and assets could work.
 For example, if your income is $10,000 per year,

 the calculation for how much cash assets you would need would be

 $21,138 annual income requirement, less the $10,000 income you have leaving a shortfall of $11,138.